hthuman/tech-interview-tips/_pages/code-katas.md

 ## How to use code katas

 For every kata, do the following:
-* **Practice until you can confidently and correctly code the solution in under a minute.** No backtracking, no hesitation, no mistakes.
+* **Practice until you can code the solution in under a minute.** No backtracking, no hesitation, no mistakes.
 * **Think about the time/space complexity as you code.** Think about this with every line you write.
 When allocating supplemental data structures, think about how this impacts space complexity.
 When you add a for loop, think about what this means for time complexity.

 All it takes is regular practice.
 You don't need to grind for hours, you just need to do a little bit regularly until you are able to just sit down and confidently code the solution without backtracking or hesitation.
 Even 5 minutes of practice a day on one of these is beneficial.